-Cambodia is not only about Angkor Wat (which ironically sports the temple in the flag), when you land.
+Siem Reap Cambodia is not only about Angkor Wat temple complex.
 And just as you start to learn that, prepare to lose yourself in a land lost in time.

 Siem Reap plays host to over 200 temples of various shapes and sizes.
 Though Angkor Wat may be the largest, the other 900 year old temples also sport amazingly unique architectural feats.

 Bakong is one of the oldest temples in Siem Reap and first of the large mountain temples in Angkor.
 Build at the end of the 9th century, it was a state temple dedicated to Hindu God Shiva.

-Take a break from the templing at Siem Reap and head to the serene Kbal Spean.
-This valley of thousand lingams which dates back to the Angkorian era.
+Take a break from the temple visits at Siem Reap and head to the serene Kbal Spean in the deep jungle.
+This valley of spectacular ‘river of thousand lingas dates’ back to the Angkorian era.
 The elaborately carved riverbed has images and idols of Hindu deities all over and is a treat to watch.
 This river is believed to have blessed the water resources entering the city.
 Sahasralinga, is a sanskrit word which literally translates to Thousand Lingas.

-Back in Phnom Penh, the sites are limited to the more modern Royal Palace, Silver Pagoda and the Wat Phnom Hill.
-Though grim, the Toul Sleng Genocide museum and the Killing fields should also be visited to get a glimpse of the horrific Cambodian past.
+Though grim, you can also visit the Toul Sleng Genocide museum and the Killing fields and get a glimpse of the horrific Cambodian past.
 Strongly interwoven to the Cambodian culture, it is a heavy walk through history.
 Follow it up with a relaxing evening river cruise and walk on Sisowath Quay.

-Cambodian food is a mix of Indian spices and Thai coconut that basically means yummy food with a tinge of home.
-Experimenting a lot with their meat, turtle, alligator, frog are not uncommon.
+Cambodian food is a mix of Indian spices and Thai coconut that basically means yummy food.
+Experimenting a lot with their meat, turtle, alligator and frog are not uncommon.
 Dare yourself to try the local delicacies of fried tarantulas and grasshoppers.
-Vegetarians should also have no issue since all dishes come in a vegetarian avatar, and are sometimes tastier!
+Vegetarians also get a lot of options, as most of the dishes come in the vegetarian avatar.

 Cheap conversion rates means shopping here is a treat!
 Phnom Penh and Siem Reap both have some great markets.
-Explore the Central and Russian markets in Phnom Penh to roll in raw silks, and get lost in the many inner lanes and to find bragging bargains!
+Explore the Central and Russian markets in Phnom Penh to roll in raw silks.
+You may get lost in the many inner lanes to find bragging bargains!
 Siem Reap also has similar markets such as the Old Market but have much better night markets.

 One of the joys of Cambodian markets is the number of foot massage palours.
 Pamper your feet with fish pedicure here!
-The markets have many traditional artefacts like stone and wood carvings that are definite looks if luggage space exists.
+The markets have many traditional artifacts like stone and wood carvings.

 So take this trip back in time to see the grandeur of an ancient civilization and the fighting spirit of the Cambodians.
 Experience rich history along with Khmer culture and hospitality.
 This trip will not only knock out a few kilos but also send you home zenned and wiser!